obonaventure/mmtp-book/singlepath.rst

    \draw[blue,thick, ->] (\s1,\y-2) -- (\c1,\y-3) node [midway, align=left, fill=white] {ACK\small{[ack=1224]}};

 In practice, TCP implementations use the Nagle algorithm :cite:p:`rfc896` and thus usually try to send full segments.
 They use the Maximum Segment Size (MSS) option during the handshake and PathMTU discovery the determine the largest segment which can be safely sent over a connection.
-Furthermore, TCP implementations usually delay acknowledgements and only acknowledge every second segment when these are received in sequence.
+Furthermore, TCP implementations usually delay acknowledgments and only acknowledge every second segment when these are received in sequence.
 This is illustrated in :numref:`fig-tcp-data-delack`.

 .. _fig-tcp-data-delack:
-.. tikz:: TCP Reliable data transfert with delayed acknowledgements.
+.. tikz:: TCP Reliable data transfer with delayed acknowledgments.
    :libs: positioning, matrix, arrows, math

    \tikzmath{\c1=1;\c2=1.5; \s1=8; \s2=8.5; \max=5.0; }